suixinsuo/olympus-protocol/docs/GettingStarted.md

 > $ yarn build-contracts

 This creates the concatenated contracts in `/build/` folder which can be used in Remix directly.
-Copy the content of your file there and create a new file named ‘MyProduct.sol` in Remix (don’t forget the .sol termination, otherwise, remix won’t know how to compile it).
+Copy the content of your file there and create a new file named ‘MyProduct.sol` in Remix (don’t forget the .sol termination, otherwise, Remix won’t know how to compile it).

-If the compilation of remix is successfully you can go to the run tab, and you will find all the list of contracts compiled in the current file.
+If the compilation of Remix is successfully you can go to the run tab, and you will find all the list of contracts compiled in the current file.
 Choose the MyProduct in the list and click `create` or `deploy` to deploy to the selected network according to your metamask (Kovan testnet in this case).

-Remix allows one single line input, separated by comas, or you can click in the arrow to fill input by input.
-After you submit remix will clear out your input, so we recommend to copy the "collapsed" in one line and copy in a notebook, will make your life easier to repeat the tests.
+Remix allows one single line input, separated by commas, or you can click on the arrow to fill input by input.
+After you submit remix will clear out your input, so we recommend to copy the "collapsed" in one line and copy it to somewhere, making it easier to repeat the tests.

-For example you can add this to deploy a index
+For example, you can add these parameters to deploy an index.
 > "Sample Fund","SFP","Testing fund","Funds","18"

-After it's deployed, the contract will be showing at the bottom, by expanding it, you can execute the functions according to the flow we described above.
-The pink functions will create transactions that we need to approve in metamask, while the blue are view functions that will retrieve directly the storage value.
+After it's deployed, the contract will be showing at the bottom right.
+By expanding it, you can execute the functions according to the flow we described above.
+The pink functions will create transactions that we need to approve in metamask, while the blue are view functions that will directly retrieve the storage value.

-After that we will need to initialize the index
+After deploying, we need to initialize the index.

 > "0x8dbcf3dd83ca558129fcb8738ec5d313da74b26e", 5

-The entry will use our olympus component list deployed in kovan and 5 as maximum investors.
+The entry will use our Olympus component list deployed in kovan and 5 as maximum investors.

-Once the fund is initalized, we can invest.
-Invest requires no parameter but some ETH.
-Realize in the top of the right column there is information of the address you are using and also the value send to the contract.
-(You can select the unit ether or wei as you requires)
+Once the fund is initialized, we can invest.
+Invest requires no parameter but does require some ETH.
+In the top of the right column there is information of the address you are using and also the value to send to the contract.
+(You can select the unit ether or wei, whichever you prefer)

-> For example, initalize 0.05 ETH in the fund.
+> For example, invest 0.05 ETH in the fund.

-A continuation you can use the view (blue) functions to check your balance of Fund Token, utilizing the address you invested as parameter.
+To continue, you can use the view (blue) functions to check your balance (balanceOf) of Fund Tokens, utilizing the address of the account you used to invest as the parameter.

 You can check the counter of investors value and try to withdraw your tokens.

-Other way to know the balance of your fund token is to add the fund address to metamask.
-The derivative follows ERC20 standard and willa appear as one more of your collection.
+Another way to know the balance of your fund token is to add the fund address to metamask.
+The derivative follows the ERC20 standard and will appear as one more of your collection.

 Test the functions one by one and make sure they all pass before you release it.

 Copy the address of your deployed testing derivative, it will remain in the chain forever!
-Next time you want to use it, you can utilize the function contract at (the address of your contract) and the derivative will appear again in your remix.
+Next time you want to use it, you can utilize the Remix function "At Address" (the address of your contract) and the derivative will appear in the bottom right of your Remix again.
 (For example, required if you reload the page).

-## Trouble some in remix
+## Troublesome in remix

 > errored: Error encoding arguments: Error: invalid address (arg="", type="string", value="")

 Your parameters are wrong, or you miss one
-Addresses must start with 0x and be full address.
+Addresses must start with 0x and be a full valid address.
-Array of addresses or long numbers shall enclose their value between "" ["address","address"]. bytes32 you can chose 0x0 for example.
+Array of addresses or long numbers shall enclose their value between "" ["address","address"]. bytes32 you can choose 0x0 for example.

 > Out of gas on deployment:
-The contract byte code is too big, you shall optimize the code and reduce the byte size to deploy.
+The contract bytecode is too big, you need to optimize the code and reduce the byte size to deploy.
 The maximum size allowed is determined by the blocks, at the time of this tutorial 7 million gas approximately.
+Be sure to check if optimization is enabled on the settings tab of Remix.

-> View (blue buttons) are not giving response.
+> View (blue buttons) are not giving a response.

-Make sure that the file open in the editor is the same of the contract you are trying to check the view functions.
+Make sure that the file open in the editor is the same as the contract of which you are trying to check the view functions.

 > All function suddenly reverts: